Michelle3334/coaching-warriors/README.md

 ## User Stories testing
 ### As a new user:
+* I want to find information about the various courses.
+* I want to read information about the coach.
+* I want to register on the website.

 ### As a returning user:
+* I would like to get in contact with the website owner and provide comments or feedback.
+* I would like to view the available courses.
+* I would like to be able to register for a course.

 ### As a website owner:
+* I want my visitors to be able to navigate my website intuitively and easily.
+* I would like the website to be interesting for visitors.
+* I would like to build and maintain relationships with potential and current visitors.
+* I would like to manage the information about the various courses.
+* I would like to be able to add draft courses so that I can finish writing the content later.

 ## Known Bugs